Homemade Almond Joy Candies

 • Our favorite dipping trick is to use a plastic fork.
 Break off the middle two prongs in the fork and you have the perfect dipper.
 Because there is less surface area when using a fork, more chocolate will stay on the bars and the excess chocolate will shake off easier (see picture below)

-A coconut square with an almond on top being held by a fork above a bowl of chocolate
+Fork holding a coconut oval ball with an almond on top hovering over a bowl of melted chocolate.

 Now that we’ve got you thinking about candy in all its homemade goodness, check out some of these other candy-inspired dishes.

-These Homemade Almond Joys are a family favorite!
+This Almond Joy Recipe is a family favorite!
 They are so delicious and easy to make!
 My husband likes these better than the actual candy bar.

 Prep Time 10 minutes